 OPEN CALL EXHIBITION PROPOSALS

-The Deer Lake Gallery is currently accepting exhibition submissions for our 2024 programming.
+The Deer Lake Gallery accepts exhibition submissions on August 1st for our 2025 programming.

 We value both traditional and experimental forms of art production, are interested in presenting the intersection of art and science, technology and design, and champion works that expand the viewer’s idea of what art can be.
 Our goal is to collaborate with artists and organizations in our community and beyond, and provide support and resources to emerging and established artists.